Car Accidents Caused by Fatigued Driving

 The hours of service rules for truck drivers are intended to curb drowsy driving among commercial drivers.
 Yet, all too often, drivers flout the regulations, or their companies look the other way.
 Furthermore, truck drivers often drive during irregular hours—which increases the risk of an accident.

 In a fatigued driving accident case involving a commercial big rig, our lawyers at Riddle & Brantley may name several parties as defendants.
 These may include the truck driver, trucking company, equipment leasing company, loaders, or other entities.
 Not sure who is liable?
-Call us at 1-800-525-7111.
+Contact us today!

 Our Car Accident Case Results